-Recent events relating to gender in the workplace have dominated the headlines, including #MeToo and the row over equal pay at the BBC.
+The topic of gender in the workplace has dominated the headlines over the last couple of years, including #MeToo and the row over equal pay at the BBC.
 This has made many businesses and organisations take a long hard look at themselves and how they perform in respect to gender equality.

 At times like this employers often think about gender and how it relates to discrimination within the workplace.
 I’ve have had HR directors say to me, “Mike, it would be nice if there are a few more female candidates” on the shortlist for this treasury position.

 In the past I have tried to avoid commenting on the subject of recruiting women within the treasury profession.
 Why?
 Because to me my job is to put the best candidate in front of my client.
 Male, female, caucasian, black, partially sighted, physically disabled, whatever and whoever they are, if they are a great treasury person then I will represent them.
 I believe I shouldn’t positively or negatively discriminate.
 My job is to find the best treasury talent available within the market at a given moment.

 On a personal level, I am a very proud father of two daughters and two sons, I want my children to be measured upon their individual merits as uniquely talented individuals not their gender.
 However, I am a realist and I know that the treasury profession can prove a challenging environment for women.
 There are still some dinosaurs out there who when they interview a female candidate they question whether they might leave to have children in a few years’ time and will they have to find someone to cover their maternity leave?
 Or will they need to replace them?

 On a personal level, I believe employers need to consider that women returning to work after having a child need to be supported.